-Chinese internet giant Alibaba is fond of crowing about its online shopping records, and that's truer than ever this year.
-The company's annual Global Shopping Festival, aka Singles Day, broke last year's record by selling $30.8 billion in goods across 230 countries over the space of 24 hours, a hefty 27 percent increase over the $25.3 billion from 2017.
+Chinese internet giant Alibaba is fond of crowing about its online shopping records, and that was truer than ever in 2019.
+The company's annual Global Shopping Festival, aka Singles Day, broke 2018's record by selling $30.8 billion in goods across 230 countries over the space of 24 hours, a hefty 27 percent increase over the $25.3 billion from 2017.
 However, the initial burst also stood out.
 It took just 85 seconds for Alibaba to sell its first $1 billion, and an hour to top $10 billion.
 That's well past U.S. holiday sales -- for context, Black Friday 2017 "only" generated $5 billion in online sales.

 The brands that most profited from the event included Apple, Dyson, Gap and Nike, among other big names.